-&lt;sup>14 See also AES Indiana Witness Salatto Direct Testimony at Q/A 33.
+14 See also AES Indiana Witness Salatto Direct Testimony at Q/A 33.

-- the treatment approved for the Hardy Hills Project in Cause No. 45493.
-Figure 1 below show, at a high level, these charges and credits flow to AES Indiana customers. - Figure 1.
-Illustrative Petersburg Project Revenues and Distributable Cash Flows Illustrative Petersburg Energy Center Project Revenues and Distributable Cash Flows
+Figure 1.
+Illustrative Petersburg Project Revenues and Distributable Cash Flows15 Illustrative Petersburg Energy Center Project Revenues and Distributable Cash Flows

-&lt;sup>15 Does not reflect intermediate holding companies.
+15 Does not reflect intermediate holding companies.
 Does not reflect any tax attributes allocation between AES Indiana and TEP.

-Q53.
+1 Q53.
 Please discuss how ProjectCo will operate.

-- A53.
+A53.
 The AES Indiana Sponsor of the Joint Venture will be responsible for operations and operating decisions.
-Operations will be funded by a combination of two revenue sources

-MISO sales and revenue from a CfD between the ProjectCo and AES Indiana.
+Operations will be funded by a combination of two revenue sources - MISO sales and revenue from a CfD between the ProjectCo and AES Indiana.
 It is anticipated that O&M will be performed by AES Indiana under an intercompany O&M agreement.
-This approach will leverage AES Indiana's existing facility and resources efficiently for the benefit of this Project and our customers. - 8 Q54.
-Please explain why the Joint Venture documents cannot be executed now. - 9 A54.
-Until it is clear the project will be built and proceed, Tax Equity Partnership ("TEP")
+This approach will leverage AES Indiana's existing facility and resources efficiently for the benefit of this Project and our customers.

+8 Q54.
+Please explain why the Joint Venture documents cannot be executed now.
-10 investors will not engage in detailed diligence/negotiations as they have finite

-11 resources.
-This will not occur until the final regulatory approval is secured, which is the
+9 A54.
+Until it is clear the project will be built and proceed, Tax Equity Partnership ("TEP") 10 investors will not engage in detailed diligence/negotiations as they have finite 11 resources.
+This will not occur until the final regulatory approval is secured, which is the 12 initial major milestone for the project to move forward.